 When our bodies are under stress, our adrenal glands produce hormones in order for us to respond to stress.
 The adrenal, or stress glands produce the hormones cortisol and DHEA, which create the short- and long-term hormone responses.
 The adrenals also produce adrenalin, which stimulates the instant stress hormone response otherwise known as “fight or flight.”

 The job of insulin is to process sugar in the bloodstream and carry it into cells to be used.
-The sugar is then either used for an immediate fuel source, stored in the liver or muscles for a later energy source.
+The sugar is then either used as an immediate fuel source, stored in the liver or muscles for a later energy source.
 If all the storage sites are already full, then it is stored as fat.
-Insulin resistance has become a major epidemic with more than 60 per cent of the population facing this havoc on our metabolism.
+Insulin resistance has become a major epidemic with more than 60 percent of the population facing this havoc on our metabolism.

 An imbalanced thyroid is another major contributor to a sluggish metabolism.
 Responsible for regulating our metabolism, the thyroid is a common underlying cause of several annoying symptoms that can be easily regulated.

-Symptoms such as weight gain, high cholesterol, cold intolerances, hair loss, dry skin, constipation, depression, menstrual irregularity and many more can be an indication of a low functioning thyroid.
+Symptoms such as weight gain, high cholesterol, cold intolerances, hair loss, dry skin, constipation, depression, menstrual irregularity and much more can be an indication of a low functioning thyroid.

 To help find out if your hormones are barriers to weight loss and optimal health, consider getting our Weight Management Profile.
-If you suspect a thyroid imbalance you can add on the thyroid panel for a special add on price.
-Another option is to add on the cardio panel for Total and LDL Cholesterol, High-sensitivity CRP, and Triglycerides information.
+If you suspect a thyroid imbalance you can include the thyroid panel for a special add-on price.